 Post-translational modifications of proteins during spermatogenesis, sperm maturation and capacitation are essential and can alter the functional properties of spermatozoa and seminal plasma proteins [28].
 The identification of differentially expressed proteins, and changes in modification status, between fertile and infertile men could uncover new target proteins for investigation, and elucidate deleterious mutations in the encoding genes.
-For example, phospholipase C zeta (PLC $\zeta$ ) is a sperm-specific protein responsible for activating the oocyte upon gamete fusion [8].
-Genetic normal sperm semen with a low concentration of sperm mutations resulting in the perturbation of this enzyme have been strongly linked to human infertility via oocyte activation deficiency or total fertilisation failure [29-31].
+For example, phospholipase C zeta (PLC() is a sperm-specific protein responsible for activating the oocyte upon gamete fusion [8].
+Genetic mutations resulting in the perturbation of this enzyme have been strongly linked to human infertility via oocyte activation deficiency or total fertilisation failure [29-31].
 The identification of differences in gene expression, and thus protein translation, between normal and abnormal sperm populations could allow for the identification of novel biomarkers for prognostic, diagnostic, or therapeutic purposes in infertile men.